OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 #### Text lines

 When text lines are in a "container" (for example, text on a document), use medium gray.
-Text lines that not in a container should be dark gray.
+Text lines not in a container should be **Dark Gray**.

 ### Text